Aliases for H2BFM Gene

 GeneCards Summary for H2BFM Gene

-H2BFM (H2B Histone Family, Member M) is a Protein Coding gene.
-Among its related pathways are RNA Polymerase I Promoter Opening and Viral carcinogenesis.
+H2BFM (H2B Histone Family Member M) is a Protein Coding gene.
+Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Viral carcinogenesis.
 GO annotations related to this gene include sequence-specific DNA binding and protein heterodimerization activity.
 An important paralog of this gene is H2BFWT.

 UniProtKB/Swiss-Prot for H2BFM Gene